LiamJCates/Programming-Notes/C++/Utilities/STL/iterators.md

 the container is declared to be a const, its functions that are related to iterators, such as begin() and end(), return const_iterator.

 reverse_iterator allows us to traverse the array in the reverse direction.
 So, its functions, such as the increment operator (++) and advance, are inverses of such operations for normal iterators.

+A vector is an example of a sized range, that is, a range with a size that the C++ library can determine in constant time.
+Suppose a program defines a range of lines of text read from a file; the number of lines cannot be known beforehand, so such a range could not be a sized range.
+The flavor of range also depends on the iterator type.
+C++ has six different kinds of iterators, but you can broadly group them into two categories: read and write.
+A read iterator refers to a position in a sequence of values that enables reading from the sequence.
+Most algorithms require a read iterator with a corresponding sentinel in order to obtain the input data.
+Some algorithms are read-only and others can modify the iterated values.
+Most algorithms also require a write iterator, more commonly known as an output iterator.
+Most algorithms use only the single output iterator instead of an output range.
+This is because the size of the output range is not necessarily known until the algorithm has run its course over its input.
+If the input range is sized, an algorithm could use that information to set the size of an output range, but not all output ranges are sized.
+For example, writing the values of a vector to an output stream has a sized input but not a sized output.
+In order to keep algorithms generic, they rarely require a sized range as input and rarely accept a range as output.
+Because a typical algorithm does not and cannot check for overflow of the output iterator, you must ensure the output sequence has sufficient room to accommodate everything the algorithm will write.
+For example, the std::ranges::copy algorithm copies values from an input range to an output iterator.
+The function takes two arguments: an input range and output iterator.
+You must ensure the output has enough capacity.
+Call the resize member function to set the size of the output vector

+Demonstrating the std::ranges::copy Function
+#include <cassert>
+import <algorithm>;
+import <vector>;
+int main()
+{
+std::vector<int> input{ 10, 20, 30 };
+std::vector<int> output{};
+output.resize(input.size());
+std::ranges::copy(input, output.begin());
+// Now output has a complete copy of input. assert(input == output);
+}